crisoncode/crisoncode/src/content/blog/remote-work.md

   What is pair programming?
 How can we apply it in our daily work?
 Pair programming can give a lot of value to a software development team.
 ---

-# How to work in remote?
+# How to work in remote? - PART I

 I started to work from home on 2020, during this time I created some methodologies and habits, in this new post I will try to explain how to apply them to your daily-basis.